TSA-SAUSS/AutoPilotBranding-GEO/README.md

+# THIS REPO HAS BEEN MOVED TO THE SAUSS INTUNEAPPS REPO

 # Autopilot Branding

 This repository contains a sample PowerShell script that can be packaged into an Intune Win32 app to customize Windows 10 devices via Windows Autopilot